are accessible as hyperlinks on the website:

 Step 8 - Fill prescriptions and store in secure location that is accessible by trained school staff member.
 Schools should not accept donated inhalers or spacers but may accept cash donations to purchase

-Step 9 - Optional: Send letters to parents to announce the new program –see the Template Letters for Parents
+Step 9 - Optional: Send letters to parents to announce the new program –see the following templates:

 About the coalition